-The Department of Anesthesiology at the Washington University School of Medicine has established the Jennifer Cole International Initiative Endowment Fund to support the development of long-term partnerships with international teaching institutions.
-These mutually beneficial collaborations will hopefully have a tremendous impact on the perioperative care and medical education at these partner institutions while also providing novel opportunities as well as inspire the next generation of physicians at Washington University.
+The Jennifer Cole International Initiative Endowment Fund was established to support the development of long-term partnerships with international teaching institutions.
+These mutually beneficial collaborations will hopefully have a tremendous impact on the perioperative care and medical education at partner institutions while also providing novel opportunities as well as inspire the next generation of physicians at Washington University School of Medicine in St. Louis.

 Online Gifts